Courses

 Course Background

 E110 was started in Fall 2013.
 It has been offered once or twice per year since 2013.
-The course was most recently taught by Dr. Melissa Dabiri in Spring 2022.
+The course was most recently taught by Dr. Melissa Dabiri in Winter 2026.
 Over 200 students have taken the class for credit, along with dozens of auditors, and E110 is formally part of the CFAM Certificate of Practice in University Teaching.

 SA59 (Learn How to Learn) [1st / 2nd year Undergraduate Students]